Quick. What do you think of when I say “sales”?

 The best companies recognize that real-time engagement on social networks like

-Facebook and Twitter not only makes customers happy because their problems are
+Facebook and Twitter not only make customers happy because their problems are

 instantly addressed, but also provides guidance to future customers with the same

-concerns via the public discussions.
+concerns via public discussions.
 Such attention to customers' needs serves to brand

 those companies as ones that others will want to do business with.